priyank-code/chat-app/README.md

 - **React.js**: Frontend framework for building the user interface with efficient component-based architecture.
 - **Gemini API**: Provides cutting-edge conversational AI for real-time, intelligent responses.
-- **Node.js** (optional): For backend support like user authentication and chat history management.
-- **WebSocket/REST API**: Ensures real-time communication and message synchronization.
-- **CSS/Styled Components**: For custom and responsive design of the app.
+- **Tailwindcss/Styled Components**: For custom and responsive design of the app.

 ## Getting Started